 The fast-growing brand was started by five friends in Australia in April 2020.
 In just one month, Bubble Tea Club reached six-figure sales and close to 10,000 followers on Instagram.
-I spoke to Jenny Le from the team to understand how the team built the brand, their journey so far, and how they satisfied their own boba tea cravings.
+I spoke to Jenny Le from the team to understand how the team built the brand, their journey so far, their secrets for growing sales, and how they satisfied their own boba tea cravings.

 Mouthwatering.
 Via Bubble Tea Club

 Where It Began: Brainstorming Business Ideas in Quarantine.